prodriguezsosa/conText/vignettes/quickstart.md

 This function outputs a list with three elements: `nns1` and `nns2` are equivalent to the ouputs of `bootstrap_nns`.
-The third element, `nns_ratio`, is a dataframe with the full set of candidate nearest neighbors order by the ratio of cosine similarities, their standard errors and empirical p-value.
+The third element, `nns_ratio`, is a dataframe with the full set of candidate nearest neighbors ordered by the ratio of cosine similarities, their standard errors and empirical p-value.

 ``` r